Why MSU social work for your BASW

 - One of the signature themes of the MSU BASW Program is Diversity.
 Students will have special opportunities to learn the knowledge, skills and values to work with diverse populations.
 Diversity is broadly defined and includes working with people of different ages, cultures, religions, socio-economic status, political views, sexual orientation, and races.

 - One of the signature opportunities of the MSU BASW Program is to be engaged in practical research projects, working side-by-side with other students and faculty-to advance knowledge in areas of social work practice and community improvement.
 In line with University priorities, we are involving BASW students in faculty research projects and creating an atmosphere at the school that encourages our students to view research as an exciting and useful task for social workers.
 A record number of BASW students are becoming involved in faculty-led research projects.
-Upon admission to the program, all students will be given the opportunity to work on a research project, assigned to interested faculty members, providing them with potentially two years’ active research experience.

 - As part of a technologically engaged University, the School provides multiple opportunities for students to creatively learn through the use of instructional technology.
 The School prepares students to understand and use technology relevant to social work practice of the future.